Canace22/langchain-tools-demo/README.md

 - **ThoughtChain**: Component for displaying AI reasoning process with collapsible steps and code snippets

 To view the demos, navigate to `/antx-demo` in the application.

+## Recent Updates
+- Replaced custom chat components with Ant Design X (AntX) components in the Chat.vue file
+- Integrated AntxConversations for message display and AntxSender for message input
+- Improved chat UI with standardized components for better user experience
+- Added option to show only AI avatars in chat conversations for a cleaner interface

 ## Getting Started